ionic-team/ionic-docs/src/pages/utilities/animations.md

 ## Preference-Based Animations

-Developers can also tailor their animations to user preferences such as `prefers-reduced-motion` and `prefers-color-scheme` using CSS Variables:
+Developers can also tailor their animations to user preferences such as `prefers-reduced-motion` and `prefers-color-scheme` using CSS Variables.

+### Usage

 ```css
 .square {